Allow me to introduce myself

 My name is Crystin Brewer.
 I live in a little beach town off of the Carolina coast.
-I’m married to my best friend and high school sweetheart.
-Together we have 2 wonderful kids.
+I’m married to my best friend and high school sweetheart and together we have two wonderful kids.

-I love spending my free time exploring, either through books, talking to new people or walking in nature and observing life.
-I am inspired by the deep complexities of life; not only the lives that we live but life it’s self; the life that flows through everything and everyone.
-I’m fascinated with the universe and reality as we know it.
-I often practice observing the present moment, I believe this is where we can access true wisdom.
-It is in this practice that I am able to connect to the great divine and higher realms.
+I am inspired by the deep complexities of life; not only the life that we live but the life that flows through everything and everyone.
+I’m fascinated with the universe and I love to question reality as we know it.

 The lessons that I have learned throughout my life all came together into such a beautiful, messy, abstract piece of art.
 It’s still a work in progress and always will be, however, I’m able to truly see the process for what it is.
 I feel more connected to myself, the divine, and my loved ones now than ever before, but it came at a very painful price.

-Thank you so much for joining me in this adventure called life.
+Thank you so much for joining me in this adventure!